alzatin/Linear-Repeat/README.md

 ## Molecule

-Â if i was a cowboy Readme textÂ
+ÃÂ if i was a cowboy Readme textÃÂ